-6. I am aware that a blood sample will be sent to a central NHS laboratory for measurement of coronavirus and antibodies against it if I/my child enter the monoclonal antibody comparison.
+7. Samples: I am aware that a blood sample and nasal/mouth swabs may be sent to a central laboratory for measurement of coronavirus and antibodies against it and/or influenza virus.

-7. Agreement to take part: I have read the information (or had it read to me), had an opportunity to ask questions and agree [for my child] to take part in the above study.
+8. Agreement to take part: I have read the information (or had it read to me), had an opportunity to ask questions and agree [for my child] to take part in the above study.